Big Five personality traits and culture: Criticism

 Several questions that researchers have asked about controversy about the Five Factor Model is if people can understand it, if the measures are accurate, and if it represents personality correctly.
 The measures for the Five Factor Model include the Big Five Inventory which has 44 items to measure the five personality traits.
 The Five Factor Model is questioned if people can understand it because there is controversy if more personality traits should be included in this model or not.
 Some researchers question if the measures are accurate because of the variables that are used and the bias that is often found within this model.
 There are even some researchers that want to study if the Five Factor Model represents personality correctly, since some researchers believe that there should be more or fewer categories of personality traits involved.

+Beyond the validity of the factor structure across cultures, there has been criticism of the idea that it can be used to measure cultural differences.
+Researchers compared self-report personality data for conscientiousness across cultures in Europe and compared these to behavioral markers of conscientiousness across cultures, such as the accuracy of bank clocks and how efficiently post office workers gave change for a purchase.
+For most markers, personality measures of conscientiousness were correlated in the wrong direction with the behavioral markers across cultures.
+For example, cultures that had more accurate bank clocks tended to score lower on conscientiousness in the Big Five personality scale.
+One explanation for this is the "reference group effect," whereby people in very conscientious cultures rate themselves lower because they perceive the people around them as very conscientious.

 HEXACO model of personality

 One proposed alternative to the Big Five that has been developed via cross-cultural research is the HEXACO model.
 This model builds on the research of the Big Five traits, with the novel addition of a trait named Honesty-Humility.
 Individuals high in the trait of honesty-humility are associated with the characteristics of straightforwardness, modesty, and fairness.
 In addition, the HEXACO model contains slightly rotated versions of two of the Big Five traits (Agreeableness and Neuroticism) such that sentimentality/toughness becomes part of the old Neuroticism trait (and renamed Emotionality) and anger/even-temper becomes associated with the new Agreeableness trait.
 This rotation creates less overlap among the six personality traits of the HEXACO, and allows for better prediction of behaviors such as deceit without hostility (e.g. social monitoring).
 Support for the HEXACO model has been found in multiple countries, including Dutch, French, German, Italian, Korean, Polish, and English samples.